AaltoSciComp/data-analysis-workflows-course/lectures/chapter-2-data.rst

 **Pros:**

-1. Great for matrices or other big binary arrays.
+1. Good for matrices or other big binary arrays.
-2. Good MPI support if your code supports it.
-3. Hierarchical data format where you can store multiple datasets and metadata in a single file.
+2. Hierarchical data format where you can store multiple datasets and metadata in a single file.
-4. Fast when reading big chunks.
+3. Fast when reading big chunks.
-5. Very well supported as it is a commonly used format.
-6. Good for sharing finished datasets.
+4. Good for sharing finished datasets.

 **Cons:**